 An Australian HIWeather community was established at the annual Australian Meteorological and Oceanographic Society (AMOS) meeting.
 The goal is to foster collaboration within Australia of physical and social scientists, forecasters, and users of forecasts of high impact weather.
-Anyone who is interested can contact https://distriction.org/linearing/beauther/ and users of forecasts of high impact weather.
-Anyone who is interested can contact https://distriction.org/linearing/beauther/ do join this community.
+Anyone who is interested can contact HIWeather@bom.gov.au to join this community.